Vakulum/krew-wiki/docs/home.md

 ## Gameplay Basics

 ### Controls
 * `Mouse` -  Control the cannon.
-Press or hold the left mouse button, orLMB to fire.
+Press or hold the left mouse button, or `LMB`, to fire.
 * `ESC` - See your mouse and use it in menus.
 * `Shift` - View user leaderboard.
 * `Enter` - Chat, press again to send a message.